ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   field in the message, where a TAM can detect which message it is in response to.

 Trusted Component Signer Compromise
-: A TAM is responsible for vetting a Trusted Component and before distributing them to TEEP Agents.
+: A TAM is responsible for vetting Trusted Components before distributing them to TEEP Agents.
   It is RECOMMENDED to provide a way to update the trust anchor store used by the TEE, for example using a firmware update mechanism such as {{I-D.ietf-rats-concise-ta-stores}}.
 Thus, if a Trusted Component